GimelStudio/GimelStudio/README.md

 # Running the code

 *Please note: At this stage of development, the code is highly WIP and likely to change a lot.
 Many things are not implemented and not stable.
 Please don't expect too much at this point...*

+**Python 3.10 support is not available quite yet as we are waiting for upstream packages to update**

 ## Windows